AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 `ng build –-prod –-base-href=”/website/path/to/app/folder/”`

-where the base-href option could be something like “/dashboard/” if as an example the dashboard is to be found at the URL https://hwd-win2016-01/dashboard?id=38.
+where the base-href option could be something like “/dashboard/” if for example the dashboard URL https://example.com/dashboard?id=38.

 Please note, that the path has to have a forward slash (“/”) at the end of it.